 Can you eat carrot stems?

-Carrot stems are frequently neglected since they are the most well-known part of its vegetable.
-Carrot stems can be eaten and are very healthy similar to the carrot itself.
+Carrot stems are frequently neglected as being edible.
+But carrot stems can be eaten and are very healthy.
 Carrot stems are a great source of minerals and proteins, particularly potassium.
-The taste of carrot stems can be bitter and not as versatile as carrots.
+However, the taste of carrot stems can be bitter and not as versatile as carrots.

 Should you eat vegetable stems?